RommelTJ/docker_and_kubernetes_notes/complete_guide/s09-dockerizing-multiple-services/01_DockerizingMultipleServices.md

   * Listen on port 80.
   * If anyone comes to '/', send them to the client upstream.
   * If anyone comes to '/api', send them to the server upstream.

+## Building a Custom Nginx Image

+* Created `Dockerfile.dev` in nginx directory.
+* Updated `docker-compose.yml` to include nginx as a service.